Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Electric and Magnetic Form Factors

-For the two cases with the best signal, $G_E$ from $\Re V_4$ and $G_M$ from $\Re V_i$, we make the following observations from Fig.~\ref{fig:GEGM-strategy} using the Kelly curve as a benchmark and to guide the eye: \begin{itemize} \item No significant difference is observed between the data from the two simultaneous fits, $\{4,2^{\rm sim}\}$ versus $\{4^{N\pi},2^{\rm sim}\}$.
-On the four largest $Q^2$ points, the errors are large in many cases, but the overall shape of the data is similar for all four strategies. \item Results for $G_E^{V_4}$ and $G_M^{V_i}$ lie close to the Kelly parameterization for all four strategies, with the $\{4^{N\pi},3^{\ast}\}$ data plotted versus $Q^2/M_N^2$ showing the best agreement. \item All four strategies give consistent results on the $M_\pi \approx 270$~MeV ensembles. \item From Fig.~\ref{fig:GEGM-strategy} one can notice (i) a small spread between the four strategies in $G_E^{V_4}$ on the $M_\pi \approx 170$~MeV ensembles, (ii) a small upward movement of data from $a091m170L$ to $a071m170$, and (iii) the $\{4,3^\ast\}$ and both $\{2^{\rm sim}\}$ data on $a \approx 0.07$~fm ensembles lie above the Kelly curve. \item The $G_M^{V_i}$ data also move upwards from $a091m170L$ to $a071m170$.
+For the two cases with the best signal, $G_E$ from $\Re V_4$ and $G_M$ from $\Re V_i$, we make the following observations from Fig.~\ref{fig:GEGM-strategy} using the Kelly curve as a benchmark and to guide the eye: \begin{itemize} \item No significant difference is observed between the data from the two simultaneous fits, $\{4,2^{\rm sim}\}$ versus $\{4^{N\pi},2^{\rm sim}\}$, i.e., the differences in the ground state parameters used do not significantly affect the results.
+On the four largest $Q^2$ points, the errors are large in many cases, but the overall shape of the data is similar for all four strategies. \item Results for $G_E^{V_4}$ and $G_M^{V_i}$ lie close to the Kelly parameterization for all four strategies, with the $\{4^{N\pi},3^{\ast}\}$ data plotted versus $Q^2/M_N^2$ showing the best agreement. \item All four strategies give consistent results on the $M_\pi \approx 270$~MeV ensembles. \item In Fig.~\ref{fig:GEGM-strategy}, one can notice (i) a small spread among the four strategies in $G_E^{V_4}$ on the $M_\pi \approx 170$~MeV ensembles, (ii) a small upward movement of data from $a091m170L$ to $a071m170$, and (iii) the $\{4,3^\ast\}$ and both $\{2^{\rm sim}\}$ data on $a \approx 0.07$~fm ensembles lie above the Kelly curve. \item The $G_M^{V_i}$ data also move upwards from $a091m170L$ to $a071m170$.
 The $\{4,3^\ast\}$ strategy data lie below others on the two smallest $Q^2$ points. \item The data plotted versus $Q^2$ show some dependence on $a$ and/or $M_\pi^2$, whereas when plotted versus $Q^2/M_N^2$, no significant dependence on either $a$ or $M_\pi^2$ is observed, and the agreement with the Kelly curve is better.
-While this difference between the data plotted versus $Q^2$ or $Q^2/M_N^2$ is a measure of discretization errors, we assume there is a cancellation of these in the analysis versus $Q^2/M_N^2$ and will, therefore, choose it for our final analysis. \end{itemize}
+The size of the observed difference among the data plotted versus $Q^2$ or $Q^2/M_N^2$ can be accounted for by discretization errors.
+Assuming that there is a cancellation of these in the analysis versus the dimensionless quantity $Q^2/M_N^2$, we choose it for presenting our final results. \end{itemize}